FAT9L/OBSPlay-Linux/README.md

 **Example output logic:**

-For a scene named "example1", a directory would be created under */path/to/OBS/save/location*/example1/, with a file named "example1 YYYY-MM-DD HH-MM-SS.extension".
+For a scene named "example1", a directory would be created under */path/to/OBS/save/location*/example1/, with a file named "example1 [OBS-file-formatting].extension".
 The full file path would be something like "$HOME/Videos/OBS/example1/example1 2022-11-16 15-05-20.mkv".